febrianrachmadi/lots-iam-gpu/README.md

 ### 1.3.
 Installing Required Libraries

 You have two options to install the project on your machine:
-1. Installing and running the LOTS-IAM-GPU on top of virtual environment (works for Linux/Windows) [[see Section 1.3.1](https://github.com/febrianrachmadi/lots-iam-gpu/blob/master/README.md#131-installing-on-virtual-environment-of-conda-linuxwindows-recommended)].
+1. Installing and running the LOTS-IAM-GPU on top of virtual environment (tested on Ubuntu 16.04/Windows) [[see Section 1.3.1](https://github.com/febrianrachmadi/lots-iam-gpu/blob/master/README.md#131-installing-on-virtual-environment-of-conda-linuxwindows-recommended)].
-2. Installing and running the LOTS-IAM-GPU directly on your local machine (tested on Linux 16.04) [[see Section 1.3.2](https://github.com/febrianrachmadi/lots-iam-gpu/blob/master/README.md#132-installing-on-your-local-machine-linux)].
+2. Installing and running the LOTS-IAM-GPU directly on your local machine (tested on Ubuntu 16.04) [[see Section 1.3.2](https://github.com/febrianrachmadi/lots-iam-gpu/blob/master/README.md#132-installing-on-your-local-machine-linux)].

 **Note:** Please make sure that Python3 has been installed in your local machine before continuing (recommended).

 #### 1.3.1.
-Installing on virtual environment of conda (Linux/Windows) [RECOMMENDED]
+Installing on virtual environment of conda (Linux Ubuntu 16.04/Windows) [RECOMMENDED]

-We provide `.yml` files in [environments](https://github.com/iboele/lots-iam-gpu/tree/master/environments) folder which can be used to activate a virtual environment for running LOTS-IAM-GPU in Linux/Windows.
+We provide `.yml` files in [environments](https://github.com/iboele/lots-iam-gpu/tree/master/environments) folder which can be used to activate a virtual environment for running LOTS-IAM-GPU in Ubuntu-16.04/Windows.
 This is very useful especially if you want to run the software on Windows OS.

 Below is list of `.yml` files provided.

-1. [IAM_GPU_LINUX_mini](https://github.com/iboele/lots-iam-gpu/blob/master/environments/linux_iam_gpu_env_mini.yml): An environment (Linux) which contains minimum requirenments for LOTS-IAM-GPU.
+1. [IAM_GPU_LINUX_mini](https://github.com/iboele/lots-iam-gpu/blob/master/environments/linux_iam_gpu_env_mini.yml): An environment (Linux Ubuntu-16.04) which contains minimum requirenments for LOTS-IAM-GPU.
-2. [IAM_GPU_LINUX_jynb](https://github.com/iboele/lots-iam-gpu/blob/master/environments/linux_iam_gpu_jynb_env.yml): Similar as Number 1 (Linux), plus Jupyter Notebook GUI kernel.
+2. [IAM_GPU_LINUX_jynb](https://github.com/iboele/lots-iam-gpu/blob/master/environments/linux_iam_gpu_jynb_env.yml): Similar as Number 1 (Linux Ubuntu-16.04), plus Jupyter Notebook GUI kernel.
 3. [IAM_GPU_WIN](https://github.com/iboele/lots-iam-gpu/blob/master/environments/win_iam_gpu_jynb_env.yml): Similar as Number 1 (for Windows), plus Jupyter Notebook GUI kernel.

 To use the provided environments, you have to install either Anaconda Navigator or miniconda for `python3`: